w3c/document-services/README.md

 3. A service provider could participate as a virtual co-author with a team of human authors, receiving document edits in real-time and sending data in response.
 Examples of word-processing applications which support real-time co-authoring scenarios include [Microsoft Word](https://support.microsoft.com/en-us/office/collaborate-on-word-documents-with-real-time-co-authoring-7dd3040c-3f30-4fdd-bab0-8586492a1f1d) and [Google Docs](https://www.google.com/docs/about/).

 # User Interface Brainstorming
-As envisioned, there are different types of response data from service providers and these response data can be integrated into word-processing applications' user interfaces in a number of ways.
+As envisioned, there are different types of response data from service providers and these response data could be integrated into word-processing applications' user interfaces in a number of ways.

 1. Highlighting or underlining document content and providing more information or options with a context menu.
 2. Displaying information in a status bar, e.g., word count.